 His frustrated words slowly faded into the freezing March air.
 After a large heave, he felt his fingers slowly retrieve Gemma’s lost cigarette out of his pocket; although he didn’t smoke regularly, the Head Boy suddenly craved nicotine.
-He quickly put the object in his mouth and lit the end.
+He put the object in his mouth and lit the end.

-“Why?” he asked blankly as he expelled a large stream of smoke.
+“Why?” he asked as he expelled a large stream of smoke.
 “Why did someone decide that the protestors weren’t fit enough to live?
 Who does that?
 Who goes around thinking they’re judge, jury, and executioner?
 Who’s that selfish?”